Dennis Tito: Inspiration Mars Foundation

 In February 2013, Tito announced his intention to send a privately financed spaceflight to Mars by 2018, stating that the technology exists already and that the problems that need to be solved are only the rigor of a 501-day voyage psychologically and physically for the human crew.
 However, in November 2013, Tito and other Mars Inspiration team members admitted that their plan was impossible without significant assistance and funding from NASA.

-SpaceX Starship’s second commercial spaceflight around the Moon
+SpaceX Starship’s first commercial spaceflight around the Moon

 On 12 October 2022, SpaceX announced that Dennis and Akiko Tito will be on the crew of the second commercial spaceflight of Starship around the Moon.
+This is now the first planned commercial spaceflight of Starship around the Moon following the cancellation of the dearMoon project.